arnold-c/OutbreakDetection/manuscript/manuscript.typ

 Not surprisingly, the biggest driver of this difference was the testing rate; as a larger fraction of suspected cases are tested, the optimal threshold increases monotonically for all test and noise types (@tbl_od-optimal-thresholds).

 The maximal attainable surveillance accuracy at the optimal threshold depends strongly on the structure and magnitude of the background noise.
-For Poisson noise, at all magnitudes, the maximum surveillance accuracy increases rapidly from 65% at 10% testing of suspected cases, to $approx$ 90% accuracy at $gt.eq$ 20% testing, for all test types (@fig-accuracy).
+For Poisson noise, at all magnitudes, the maximum surveillance accuracy increases rapidly from 65% at 10% testing of suspected clinic cases, to $approx$ 90% accuracy at $gt.eq$ 20% testing, for all test types (@fig-accuracy).
-For dynamical SEIR noise, the ELISA-like perfect tests perform identically to the Poisson noise case at all magnitudes (@fig-accuracy).
+For dynamical SEIR noise, the perfect tests perform identically to the Poisson noise case at all magnitudes (@fig-accuracy).
-For RDT-like tests, which have lower individual sensitivity and specificity, the maximal attainable accuracy is lower than the ELISA-like tests for all testing rates (P) at noise magnitude $gt.eq Lambda (2)$ (@fig-accuracy).
+For imperfect diagnostic tests, which have lower individual sensitivity and specificity, the maximal attainable accuracy is lower than the perfect tests for all testing rates (P) at noise magnitude $gt.eq Lambda (2)$ (@fig-accuracy).
 Notably, the surveillance accuracy declines with increasing noise and, at all noise levels, is not improved with higher testing rates as the signal becomes increasingly dominated by false positive test results (@fig-accuracy).

 #let optimal_thresholds = csv("manuscript_files/tables/optimal-thresholds.csv")